mcbridejc/UsbCanAdapter/README.md

 ST has a DFU programming tool for windows (and there are others)

+## Reminders for using on linux

+`sudo ip link set can0 type can bitrate 1000000`
+`sudo ip link set up can0 txqueuelen 1024`

+For a GUI, SavvyCAN works.
+Create the connection as a "QT SerialBus" device, with devicetype "socketcan".
+It seems the link must be manually brought up and bitrate set on the command line first; savvy can isn't going it (maybe because of permissions?).

 ## Rev 1 Errata

 - The BOOT0 button is backwards.
 It should be grounded by default and pulled high by the button.